Ryan Jeffers Player Props: Twins vs. Guardians

-After going 2-for-4 with a double and two RBI in his last game, Ryan Jeffers and the Minnesota Twins face the Cleveland Guardians (who will start Tanner Bibee) at 7:40 PM ET on Thursday.
+On Friday, Ryan Jeffers (.222 batting average in his past 10 games, with a double, two home runs, three walks and six RBI) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with a double and two RBI) in his last game against the Astros.
+In his last game, he racked up two hits (going 2-for-4 with a double and two RBI) against the Astros.

 Ryan Jeffers Game Info & Props vs. the Guardians